 In the end, it could just be that Brice Taylor was indeed the sufferer of childhood abuse who created a “fantasy” world where that abuse included celebrities and political figures in a ring of pedophilia and odd rituals culled from a Hammer film.
 It could be that the figure of “Uncle Charlie” is nothing more than something used in a film in the 1940s, then “homaged” in Stoker…with Taylor, as suggested, being influenced by the former.

 Ditto for the Alice in Wonderland references that continually pop up in “MK-Girl” narratives.
-Alice could just be an archetype and nothing more…something that these traumatized young women are drawn to as a way to cope and process.
+Alice could just be an archetype and nothing more…something that these traumatized young women were drawn to as a way to cope and process.

 But if all that is true —what are we to make about the case of Jimmy Savile, who had allies in the BBC, the church, the government, and even the Royal Family?
 Was Savile a lone mutation, a metaphorical “Uncle Charlie” who floated into children’s hospitals and the like, leaving a broken, twisted trail of abused children in his wake?
 Is he also an archetype, like Alice…an archetype made real, as is the case with Cosby, Fogle, and the other boogeymen who got away with so much for so long?

-What is scarier, the fact or fiction?
+What is scarier…the fact or fiction?

 I merely ask questions, here.